Are baby sunglasses necessary?

 Where you purchase sunglasses will depend on which type of eye protection is right for your child.

 If your baby wears prescription eyeglasses, for instance, you’ll want to visit your eye doctor to get special sunglasses with that prescription.
-An optometrist or ophthalmologist can also help you find the perfect fit for your baby and recommend the best brands.
+An optician can also help you find the perfect fit for your baby and recommend the best brands.

-For non-prescription sunglasses, avoid any that offer limited (or no) UV protection, or are uncomfortable or cause headaches — your best bet is to seek out only reputable retailers.
-Stay away from sunglasses at dollar stores, novelty sunglasses, or similar cheap products that won’t properly protect against UV rays.
+For non-prescription sunglasses, avoid any that offer limited (or no) UV protection, or are uncomfortable or cause headaches.
+Your best bet is to seek out only reputable retailers.
+Remember to look for options that provide 100% UV protection.

-When buying your baby’s first pair of sunglasses, try several pairs until you find one that your baby seems to like.
+When buying your baby’s first pair of sunglasses, you can try several pairs until you find one that your baby seems to like.

-Once you’ve found the right protection, size and fit for your baby, it’s a good idea to get a few pairs so you always have some on hand.
+Once you’ve found the right protection, size and fit for your baby, it may be a good idea to get a few pairs so you always have some on hand.

 How to get your baby to wear sunglasses

 One solution is to attach soft straps to keep the sunglasses in place.
-Or, you can even try a few different pairs until you find some that your baby enjoys wearing — after all, if they are comfortable, your baby is less likely to toss them away.
+Or, you can even try a few different pairs until you find some that your baby enjoys wearing — after all, if they are comfortable, your baby can be less likely to toss them away.

 Things to consider include: